Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 for the next celebration.Example:Input:N="524976"Output:M "526479"Also,mention the Time Complexity of your code.
 One ques of Coding within 25 minutes
-Ques=> Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.

 1] basic intro what things not in my resume tell me that thing 2] project work - brief discussion of all project
 3] in url shortner can we give our name in url if we want?can we change name like http:// name /something url